lightbulb with clean energy icons overlaid

 Who is eligible?

-The credit is expected to be available to taxable, as well as non-taxable, entities such as Crown corporations and publicly owned utilities, corporations owned by Indigenous communities, and pension funds.
-This includes entities that are members of partnerships that acquire property eligible for this credit.
+The credit will be available to qualifying entities, including taxable Canadian corporations, designated provincial Crown corporations (subject to additional requirements), municipal corporations, corporations owned by an Aboriginal government or similar Indigenous governing bodies, and pension corporations.
+This includes qualifying entities that are members of partnerships that acquire property eligible for this credit.

 Key dates:

-The ITC will apply to new eligible property acquired and that becomes available for use on or after April 16, 2024, and before 2035, provided it was not part of a project that began construction before March 28, 2023.
+The ITC will apply to new clean electricity property acquired and that becomes available for use on or after April 16, 2024, and before 2035, provided it was not part of a project that began construction before March 28, 2023.

 ITC rate: